 Browning’s numerous admirers include Henry James, George Bernard Shaw, Ezra Pound, Jorge Luis Borges, Vladimir Nabokov, and even Stephen King.
 In his book Critic as Artist, Oscar Wilde described Browning as “the most Shakespearean creature since Shakespeare,” and critic Harold Bloom said that he was “the most considerable poet in English since the major Romantics, surpassing his great contemporary rival Tennyson and the principal twentieth-century poets, including even Yeats, Hardy, and Wallace Stevens,” (The Best Poems of the English Language: From Chaucer through Robert Frost, Bloom).

-Elegantly matted with a lovely black-and-white portrait of the aged poet.
-Not framed.
+Elegantly matted and framed with a lovely black-and-white portrait of the aged poet.